 \section{Introduction}

 \IEEEPARstart{S}{tereo} matching is of substantial interest because it enables the inference of 3D scene geometry from captured images, with applications spanning from 3D reconstruction to robotics and autonomous driving.
-The key of stereo matching is to find corresponding pixels in the left and right images.
+The key to stereo matching is to find corresponding pixels in the left and right images.
 The difference between these corresponding pixel locations, known as disparity, can then be used to infer depth and reconstruct the 3D scene.
 Despite substantial efforts in the field of stereo matching~\cite{psmnet,gwcnet,raft-stereo,sttr,unistereo,croco-stereo,tosi2023nerf,tosi2024neural}, challenges persist in handling occlusions, repetitive structures, textureless or transparent objects.
 Additionally, effectively managing large disparities in stereo matching remains an open problem.

 Deep stereo networks have become the mainstream methods with the rapid advancement of deep learning techniques and large-scale datasets.
 The popular representative is PSMNet~\cite{psmnet}, which applies a 3D convolutional encoder-decoder to aggregate and regularize a 4D cost volume and uses $soft \; argmin$ to regress the disparity map from the regularized cost volume.
 Such cost volume filtering-based methods~\cite{gwcnet,acvnet,cfnet,pcwnet} can effectively explore stereo geometry information and achieve impressive performance on several benchmarks~\cite{kitti2012,kitti2015}.
-However, these methods usually construct a cost volume within a pre-defined disparity range (typically a maximum of 192 px), and the final disparity prediction is derived by computing the weighted sum of those pre-defined disparity candidates.
+However, these methods usually construct a cost volume within a pre-defined disparity range (typically a maximum of 192px), and the final disparity prediction is derived by computing the weighted sum of those pre-defined disparity candidates.
 Such design greatly limits their ability in handling large disparities (up to 768px) which are widely present in high-resolution images, close-range objects, and/or wide-baseline cameras.

 Constructing a full-range (i.e., image width) cost volume potentially allows for handling large disparities, but it incurs substantial computational and memory costs, limiting its application to time-constrained/hardware-constrained applications.